 There are several steps we take when creating dichroic glass bolo ties.
 First we build a cab using pieces of dichroic glass.
-We carefully stack them onto a background of black sheet glass.
-Then the dichroic glass design is capped with a piece of clear sheet and placed into a kiln.
+We carefully stack dichroic pieces onto a background of black sheet glass.
+Then we cap the dichroic glass design with a piece of clear sheet and place into the kiln.
 To melt the glass to a full fuse, we turn the kiln up to 1400 degrees.
 In order to be most efficient with energy usage, we set up several cabs before we fire up the kiln.

 Once the oven has cooled to room temperature, we carefully cut, grind and bevel the glass into a polished and refined shape.
 We make our dichroic glass bolo ties in 4 basic designs.
-These are rectangles, arcs, shields and elongated shields.
+Rectangles, arcs, shields and elongated shields.
 The designs in the dichroic usually help dictate what shape we cut out.
-Sometime we use a paint pen to map out the design first to see what the shape will look like before we cut the glass.
-Sometime we even flip it upside down to see what direction the shape will look best.
+We use a paint pen to map out the design first, to see what the shape will potentially look like before we cut the glass.
+Sometimes we flip it around to see what direction the shape will look best.
 After we finish making the cab, we are then ready to fabricate a setting, using fine silver bezel and a backing of sterling silver sheet.

 Now to make the settings!
 First we outline the shape of the glass on the sterling sheet.
 Next we cut out a piece of silver slightly larger than the glass, leaving a small surrounding border.
 Then, we wrap the glass with fine silver bezel, creating a very precise shape that will hold the glass and secure the cab to the sheet.
 We solder the bezel to the sheet of sterling, and grind the metal into a final shape.